jlinschool/FirstGANProject/README.md

 - saving of the models / overwriting every 5 models run (should be in same folder as code file)
 - printing of loss metrics as well as corresponding epoch iteration number

+Another important element of this training process was the

 The following is an example output of a couple of epochs while the model is running:

 <img width="478" alt="process" src="https://user-images.githubusercontent.com/98007808/235817852-a5f95cef-0174-4071-a84b-74d929e72b12.png">